A bevel is usually an angled cut relative to the face of the piece of wood or material being cut.

 The exception here is using a free-standing or benchtop band saw – these may have a table that tilts so you can cut a bevel.

-The bevel cuts are a bit difficult to achieve with precision using the hand tools since they are made using power tools.
+The bevel cuts are difficult to achieve with precision using the hand tools since they are made using power tools.

 Some of the saw gauges are not giving a perfect bevel cut saw.